PrintersForAnts/Salad_Fork/docs/xy_motion.md

 ![](images/a_drive_stepper_attached.png)

-2. Using 3 M3x25 SHCS, attach the A_Drive_Frame_Upper
+2. Using 3 M3x25 SHCS, attach the A_Drive_Frame_Upper.
+In the newer A_drive_Frame_lower design, there is a slot between the stepper and the frame.
+Route the endstop cabling through this.

 ![](images/A_drive_top_attached.png)